How do we make a difference?

 Portuguese Advice & Capacity Building Project Evaluation, Ian Beever Consultancy & Training

 Stockwell Partnership is a charity run by local people for local people.
-We improve the quality of life in the local area by developing projects, building partnerships, raising funds, and supporting residents to take action on the issues they care about.
+We improve the quality of life in the local area by developing projects, building partnerships, and supporting residents to take action on the issues they care about.
 We work with residents to create a neighbourhood where people feel happy and safe, and where they have a sense of pride and ownership.

 We run the Stockwell Forum, an open meeting of people living or working in Stockwell, which increases awareness of, and debate about, local issues and strengthens local networks.